 23:00: RISE & GRIND

-Opinions on pre-workout nutrition are like the protein shaker buried in the bottom of your gym bag.
+Opinions on pre-workout nutrition are like the protein shaker buried in the bottom of your gym bag and leggings.
 Everyone has one, and most of them stink.

 Every lifter has their own pre-workout nutrition ritual which they swear by.
 For some, it’s as simple as a shake and some oats on the way to their morning sweat session.
 For others, they won’t train until they’ve meticulously blended 6 different black market protein powders and drank them under the moonlight at exactly 4:47AM while chanting an ancient Austrian hymn to summon the strength of Arnold.